kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-No new background controllers, watchers, or periodic work.
-Resource consumption from cgroups created inside an opted-in container is bounded by the kubelet-enforced descendant and depth limits set on the Pod-level cgroup (see resource exhaustion discussion below).
+The feature does not add controllers.
+By default, the kubelet's cAdvisor adds an inotify watch and a housekeeping goroutine for each cgroup that a container creates, up to the Pod descendant limit.
+With `PodAndContainerStatsFromCRI` enabled and a runtime that implements `PodSandboxStats`, the kubelet does not watch these cgroups.
+See [Kubelet Stats Collection](#kubelet-stats-collection).

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

-Yes, without mitigation.
-A misbehaving or malicious container with writable cgroups can create many descendant cgroups; the resulting node-level resource consumption is not counted against the container's `memory.max` limit, so the container's own memory limit does not bound it (see [Verified Behavior](#verified-behavior)).
+Yes.
+Descendant cgroups consume kernel memory and inotify watches that `memory.max` does not count (see [Verified Behavior](#verified-behavior)).
+The Pod limits bound live descendants; see [Descendant and Depth Limits](#descendant-and-depth-limits-pod-level-no-cri-changes) for scope and failure behavior.

 Mitigations:

-- The kubelet sets `cgroup.max.descendants` and `cgroup.max.depth` on the Pod-level cgroup it already manages when `mountMode: Writable` is enabled for the Pod, bounding the whole Pod cgroup subtree.
+- The kubelet applies `cgroup.max.descendants` and `cgroup.max.depth` on the Pod-level cgroup when `mountMode: Writable` is enabled for the Pod.
-- The kubelet uses conservative defaults at alpha; optional Pod-spec overrides can be considered at beta.
+- With `PodAndContainerStatsFromCRI` enabled and a runtime that implements `PodSandboxStats`, the kubelet does not watch cgroups that containers create; see [Kubelet Stats Collection](#kubelet-stats-collection).
 - The feature is opt-in via `cgroupOptions.mountMode: Writable`, so cluster administrators can restrict usage via Pod Security Standards or admission policies.